 - less than 18.5 – you are ‘underweight’.
 You may need to gain weight

 - 18.5-24.9 – you are in the ‘healthy weight’ range.
 By eating healthily you should be able to stay in the range.

 - 25-29.9 – you are ‘overweight’.
-Aim to lose some weight for your health's sake, or at least prevent further weight gain
+Aim to lose weight to lower your blood pressure and reduce your risk of disease.

 - more than 35 – you are ‘very obese’.
 Visit your doctor for a health check, as you may need extra help to manage your weight and health.